Lucky Charms Bars

 How to Make Lucky Charms Rice Krispie Treats

-Line an 8×8 or 9×9 inch square pan with parchment paper for easiest clean up, or butter the pan well.
+Line an 8×8 or 9×9 inch square pan with parchment paper for easier clean up, or butter the pan well.

 Melt butter over medium heat in a large pot.
 If browning the butter, continue over medium heat, swirling pan occasionally, the butter will foam up and get really quiet, then as you swirl the pan you will start to notice some brown flecks in the bubbles, continue until the butter smells nutty.

-Pour in mini marshmallows and stir over medium-low heat until they are just about melted.
+Pour mini marshmallows into the browned butter and stir over medium-low heat until they are just about melted.
 Remove from heat and continue stirring until fully melted.
-Stir in salt and, if desired the vanilla bean paste.
+Stir in salt and, if desired the vanilla bean paste or vanilla extract.

 Add cereal all at once, stirring until it is all coated.
 Dump into the prepared pan and using a piece of parchment paper, plastic wrap or buttered hands, press the mixture lightly into the pan.